pr0grammm/unix_dictionary_attack/README.md

 # unix_dictionary_attack
 Unix dictionary attack to crack MD5 and SHA512 hashes.
+The tool can only crack passwords formed by characters in the UTF-8 character list.
 The script scans a shadow file and cracks unix passwords by comparing the passwords to hashes of words in a user-provided wordlist.